mariuszjanuszko/jagiellonia-football-db/power bi/README.md

   * A custom button triggers a transparent overlay with a slicer for transfer direction selection (in or out).
   * Selecting the direction updates both the transfers table and the transfers destination bar chart accordingly.
-* **Drillthrough** functionality allows users to view detailed player information on a dedicated page, including nationality, position, appearances, goals, assists, age, height, and contract details.
+* **Drillthrough** functionality allows users to view detailed player information on a dedicated page, including nationality, position, appearances, goals, assists, age, height, and contract or leaving date details.

 **Purpose:**